-The massive Wrangellia eruptions pumped carbon dioxide, methane and water vapour into the atmosphere, leading to global warming and an increase in rainfall worldwide.
+The massive Wrangellia eruptions pumped carbon dioxide, methane, and water vapor into the atmosphere, leading to global warming and an increase in rainfall worldwide.
 There were as many as five pulses of eruptions associated with warming peaks from 233 million years ago.
-The eruptions led to acid rain as the volcanic gases mixed with rainwater to shower the Earth in dilute acid.
+The eruptions led to acid rain as the volcanic gases mixed with rainwater to shower the Earth with dilute acid.
 Shallow oceans also became acidified.

 The sharp warming drove plants and animals from the tropics and the acid rain killed plants on land, while ocean acidification attacked all marine organisms with carbonate skeletons.
 This stripped away the surfaces of the oceans and the land.
 Life may have begun to recover, but when the eruptions ceased, temperatures remained high while the tropical rainfall ceased.
 This is what caused the subsequent drying of the land on which the dinosaurs flourished.

 Most extraordinary was the re-casting of the marine carbonate factory.
 This is the global mechanism by which calcium carbonate forms great thicknesses of limestones and provides material for organisms like corals and mollusks to build their shells.
 The CPE marked the start of modern coral reefs, as well as many of the modern groups of plankton, suggesting profound changes in ocean chemistry.